-You usually have treatment at a specialist skin cancer centre because this is a rare type of skin cancer.
+You should have treatment at a specialist skin cancer centre because this is a rare type of skin cancer.
 A team of doctors discuss the best treatment and care for you.
 They are called a multidisciplinary team (MDT).
 The MDT includes a skin specialist (dermatologist), a plastic surgeon and a cancer radiotherapy specialist (clinical oncologist).

 The treatment you have depends on:

 - where the cancer started and its size

 - whether it has spread